 - 10% to Leasehold directors, LDEX members and Capitalisk contributors.

 - 2% reserved for community fund for future development, partnerships, marketing, etc...

 For the top 2 allocations, the amount of CLSK distributed to each individual will be proportional to the amount of LSH or LSK tokens in their wallets on certain key dates which will be announced on the https://capitalisk.com website and other community channels at least 30 days beforehand.
 Distribution will happen over several months and will be decentralized and automated as much as possible.
 Airdrop participants will need to prove their eligibility in order to claim CLSK tokens.
 It will be possible to qualify under multiple categories.

 Capitalisk is the first cryptocurrency built on top of LDPoS; a set of modules which implement a stateful, quantum-resistant DPoS (Delegated Proof of Stake) consensus algorithm.
 Quantum resistance is achieved through the use of Lamport One-Time Signatures combined with Merkle Signature Trees to allow a single public key root hash to be reused multiple times.
-The algorithm is stateful; a wallet's public key is changed every 64 transactions; this statefulness provides some novel features including the ability for a user to change their wallet's passphrase.
+The algorithm is stateful; a wallet's public key is changed every 64 transactions; this statefulness provides some novel features including the ability for a user to change their account's passphrase.

 Capitalisk is implemented as a custom module which runs on top of LDEM https://github.com/Capitalisk/ldem.